-- 8.2.2.1 A member is a rigid component comprised of parts welded\ together.
-Bolts and nuts that are welded\ to members are parts of members and are not considered to be loose.
+- 8.2.2.1 A member is a rigid component comprised of parts welded together.
+Bolts and nuts that are welded to members are parts of members and are not considered to be loose.
 A member shall retain its shape, dimensions, and rigidity during timed construction and load testing.
 Members with moving and flexible parts are prohibited.
 Exception: Deformations caused by mechanical strain (e.g., bending, stretching) during construction and load testing are not violations. - 8.2.2.2 A member shall not exceed overall dimensions of 3'0" x 6" x 4".
-That is, it shall fit into a right rectangular prism (i.e., box) of those dimensions.
+That is, it shall fit into a right rectangular prism (i.e., box) of those dimensions. - 8.2.2.3 Threads shall be continuous around the full circumference of an externally threaded part of a member if that part is necessary for compliance with 9.4.1.